 OmnichannelX is proud to have some excellent and respected people with “designer” in their title on the programme, and as well having content strategists and governance specialists that take a holistic view on the overall service, the organisation itself, or take ultra-deep dives into customer journeys and put in place an array of solutions that improve the service experience.

-Here are some sessions at the 2019 conference – lead by designers and non-designers – for those of you interested in learning more about service design.
+Here are some sessions on 2019 programme – lead by designers and non-designers – for those of you interested in learning more about service design and its relationship to content marketing and content strategy.

 Marli is often a conference favourite with speaking credits from around Europe and North America.
 She’s always engaging and relatable when she tells real-life stories to share lessons from the field.
 In her workshop, people will learn how a comprehensive journey map provides context, structure, and a frame of reference for the user experience, and why it’s a necessary step in identifying opportunities to engage the target audience.
 In her session, she’ll be looking at how excellent service experiences, based on solid content strategies, help develop trust in your audience.